 HSPF stands for Heating Seasonal Performance Factor, and it refers to the efficiency of your heat pump throughout an entire heating season.
 The higher the number, the more efficient your unit.

-For more expert tips about HVAC terms and abbreviations, please contact us at Sherlock Heating & Air Conditioning.
+For more expert tips about HVAC terms and abbreviations, please contact us at Sherlock Plumbing, Heating & Air.